-Dietary fibers are complex carbohydrates which are resistant to the digestive enzymes produced by an animal’s gastrointestinal tract.
+Dietary fibers are complex carbohydrates that are resistant to the digestive enzymes produced by an animal’s gastrointestinal tract.
 The primary source of fiber comes from plants since most no more extended hunt and eat prey animals.

 Fibers are indigestible and have little nutrient value; it plays an essential role in your dog’s digestive process, which helps to maintain microbiome health and diversity.
-The type of fiber in digestive tract determines how fast food passes through.
+The type of fiber in the digestive tract determines how fast food passes through.
 It can either a speed up or slow process depending on the type of fiber.

 Some fibers break down in the intestine into fatty acids which help to prevent the overgrowth of unfriendly bacteria and keep a healthy gut microbiome.
 Fibers allow time for nutrients and water to pass from the large intestine into the bloodstream.
-Moreover, it binds certain toxins in the gut and illuminates them from the body in faeces.
+Moreover, it binds certain toxins in the gut and illuminates them from the body in feces.

 Types of Fiber

 Fibers could be soluble or insoluble.
 Soluble fibers dissolve in water and more digestible then insoluble fibers.
 They promote the smooth passage of food to the GI tract.
-The insoluble fibers speed up the rate which food passes through.
+The insoluble fibers speed up the rate in which food passes through.
 Following are the examples of soluble fibers: